To run CTS, first prepare your physical environment, your desktop machine, and the Android device you're using for testing.

 To install ADB, download the Android SDK Tools package for your operating system, open it, and follow the instructions in the included README file.
 For troubleshooting information, see Installing the Stand-alone SDK Tools.

 aapt are in your system path.
-The
+The following command

-Java Development Kit (JDK)
+Java Development Kit for Ubuntu

 For details, see the JDK requirements.

-Download and open the latest version of the CTS Media Files.
+Download and open the latest version of the CTS media files.

-set up your system to detect your device, such as
+Follow the step to set up your system to detect your device.

 Android device setup

 A compatible device is defined as a device with a user/release-key signed build.
 Your device should be running a system image based on the known to be compatible user build (Android 4.0 or higher) from Codenames, Tags, and Build Numbers.